-- 6.1 Requirement.
-Unrestricted DEA registration with all Schedules, valid in the State of Ohio, is required for all Medical Staff members unless such registration is not required for the member's discipline, scope of practice, or requested privileges.
-These Medical Staff members are required to provide a current, valid copy of their DEA registration to UHCD, along with an explanation for any Schedule not maintained. - 6.2 Corrective Action.
+6.1 Requirement.
+Unrestricted DEA registration with all Schedules, valid in the State of Ohio, is required for all Medical Staff members except members of the Department of Pathology, members of the Associate Medical Staff without prescriptive authority, and Honorary Medical Staff.
+These Medical Staff members are required to provide a current, valid copy of their DEA registration to UHCD, along with an explanation for any Schedule not maintained.

+6.2 Corrective Action.
 Admitting and clinical privileges shall be automatically suspended for Medical Staff members who do not comply with these requirements.
 The Medical Staff member and Chairman shall be notified in writing of the suspension.
 The suspensions shall become part of the Medical Staff member's permanent record.
 Once DEA registration meeting Hospital requirements is secured, the suspension will be removed.
 In the event that a Medical Staff member has failed to cure the violation within three (3) months, the Medical Staff member shall be automatically terminated from the Medical Staff; this will be considered a voluntary resignation.